Quickstart

 If you don’t want the init

-command to initialize a git repository use --no-git
+command to initialize a git repository, use the --no-git

 option.